Christchurch Southern Motorway: History

 Plans for a motorway network in Christchurch were first revealed in 1962, with the release of the Christchurch Master Transportation Plan.
 The Christchurch Southern Motorway, which formed a critical component of this plan, was proposed to run from Templeton to an interchange with the Christchurch Northern Motorway at Waltham, just south of the CBD.
 The first section of the motorway, a short two-lane arterial, opened in 1981, linking Brougham Street with Curletts Road.
 Further motorway work was subsequently deferred due to a lack of funding.

 In 2012 a project was completed duplicating the existing motorway section, including a new flyover to link the motorway directly to Brougham Street.
 At the same time, the motorway was extended from Curletts Road, where a new full interchange was built, to a new terminating roundabout at Halswell Junction Road, a total length of approximately 7.5 km from Brougham Street.
 A cycleway was built along the length of the motorway on both sides.
 North of Springs Road, Halswell Junction Road was upgraded to form a two-lane undivided link from the motorway to SH 1 at Templeton.

 In 2020, the motorway was extended approximately 12.5 km to the south-west as far as Rolleston.
 A 7.5 km extension of the motorway was constructed to Robinsons Road south of Templeton where it joined SH 1, which was upgraded as far as Rolleston.
 The new extension includes a half interchange at Halswell Junction Road to replace the roundabout, a full diamond interchange at Shands Road, and a grade separated 'Y-junction' interchange south-west of Isllington where the extension joins the existing SH 1.

 The existing SH 1 along Main South Road was duplicated and upgraded to motorway standard as far as Weedons Road, where a folded diamond interchange was built.
 This included removing direct access to the highway from private property through provision of two new local access roads.

+In April 2025, a 17.7km section of the motorway between Curletts Road and its terminus at Weedons Road, became the first road in the South Island to be given a 110 km/h speed limit.

-Future Projects
+Future projects

 Two projects have been funded adjacent to each end of the motorway as part of the New Zealand Upgrade Programme.
 At the northern end, $40 million will be spent on SH 76 (Brougham Street) to prioritise north-south public transport routes, create safer, dedicated walking and cycling access, and ensuring better east-west traffic flow and capacity.
 At the southern end, $60 million will be spent on a new two-lane overbridge to cross SH 1 from Rolleston Drive to Hoskyns Road, and to upgrade four intersections along SH 1 between Burnham and Rolleston to better manage the forecast future growth in traffic volumes along this section of the highway.
 These projects are scheduled to begin in 2022 for completion in 2025/26.
 Details of the interventions are not yet available.